|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 At Cagayan, PT-34 made emergency engine repairs, then motored to Cebu for additional repairs at the private Opan Shipbuilding & Slipway Corp where the owner "Dad" Cleland refused payment for the repairs that were completed by April 8, 1942.

-On April 9, 1942 PT-34 attempted to return Cebu City for emergency medical treatment for wounded Reynolds.
+On April 9, 1942 attempts to return to Cebu City for emergency medical treatment for Reynolds.
 Without detailed charts, the boat ran aground on coral, damaging the center propeller but was rocked free by daylight while Reynolds was taken ashore in their dingy with Ens Richardson.
 After treatment, both returned to PT-34.

 At Close Quarters PT Boats in the United States Navy (1962) pages 1 (September 28, 1941 arrival), 3, 7, 9-10 (January 18-19, 1942), 13 (January 22-23, 1942), 16-19 (March 4, 1942 Corregidor depart), 21-25 (April 8-9, 1942 Cebu), 451 (MTBS-2), 453 (MTBS-3), 486 (PT-34 destroyed), 488 (PT-34 destroyed by strafing), 494-496 (Awards Bulkeley, Kelly), 560 (index PT-34)

 Naval History and Heritage Command (NHHC) - U.S. Navy Motor Torpedo Boat Operational Losses

 "PT-34 destroyed by Japanese aircraft from seaplane carrier Sanuki Maru, off Cauit Island, Philippine Islands, 9 April 1942."